-In order to properly transfer sample results into the NHDES EMD (Environmental Monitoring Database) samples must be identified using the designated NHDES station identification.
+In order to properly transfer sample results into the NHDES EMD samples must be identified using the designated NHDES station identification.

-- All sample IDs must have "TRY" as a prefix (except trip blanks and equipment blanks).
+- All sample IDs must have "TRY\" as a prefix (except trip blanks and equipment blanks).
 This includes any samples going to outside labs so that later this data may be uploaded into the NHDES EMD; - The sample ID has to be 15 characters or less, including the "TRY"; - Equipment Blanks must be labeled "EQUIP BLANK" without any other designation.
-The equipment from which the equipment blank was collected will be documented in the field log book and indicated in the comments section of the CoC; - Trip Blanks must be labeled "TRIP BLANK" without any other designation.
-Only one trip blank per matrix, per CoC, per parameter, per cooler is permitted. - Sample duplicates are identified by adding "DUP" to the end of the station ID.
-The duplicate sample must be labeled "DUP" not "Dup" and there must be one space between the sample ID and DUP (example "TRY_MW-102 DUP").
+The equipment from which the equipment blank was collected will be documented in the field log book and indicated in the comments section of the CoC: - Trip Blanks must be labeled "TRIP BLANK" without any other designation.
+Only one trip blank per matrix, per CoC, per parameter, per cooler is permitted.

+- Sample duplicates are identified by adding "DUP" to the end of the station ID.
+The duplicate sample must be labeled "DUP" not "Dup" and there must be one space between the sample ID and DUP (example "TRY\MW-102 DUP").
 Blind duplicates are not allowed.
-The space and "DUP" will not count toward the 15 character maximum; - Field blank samples must be designated "FIELD BLANK" only.
-Note that a comment is required to be recorded on the chain-of-custody indicating the name of the person who collected the sample (i.e., S. Perkins); and - All new sample IDs shall be approved by the NHDES Project Manager and the QA Coordinator in advance.
+The space and "DUP" will not count toward the 15 character maximum: - Field blank samples must be designated "FIELD BLANK SAMPLER'S LAST NAME" (e.g., FIELD BLANK SMITH); and - All new sample IDs shall be approved by the NHDES Project Manager and the QA Coordinator in advance.